sigp/lighthouse/book/src/ui-faqs.md

 ## 3. How do I fix the Node Network Errors?

-If you receive a red notification with a BEACON or VALIDATOR NODE NETWORK ERROR you can refer to the lighthouse ui configuration and [`connecting to clients section`](./ui-configuration.md#connecting-to-the-clients).
+If you receive a red notification with a BEACON or VALIDATOR NODE NETWORK ERROR you can refer to the lighthouse ui [`configuration`](./ui-configuration.md#configuration).

 ## 4. How do I connect Siren to Lighthouse from a different computer on the same network?